 The EDUWASTE project is funded by the European Union.

-The Orbisk Methodology
+Maximize food waste reduction with The Orbisk Methodology

 To achieve this, Orbisk has developed The Orbisk Methodology; an automated, AI-driven food waste monitoring system.
 Using the revolutionary Orbisk Methodology, kitchens can easily measure and stratify food waste in an automated manner down to preparation stage and single ingredients.
 Using the data collected, they can identify the most suitable waste reduction strategies, tailored to their kitchen’s needs.
 In previous pilots, The Orbisk Methodology successfully reduced food waste in catering kitchens, yet this critically depends on active engagement of the kitchen staff.